Elghandour-eng/Supervised_ML_Model/Classification/README.md

 ## `Decision Trees`
 `Decision trees` are a type of supervised learning algorithm that can <br>
 be used to make predictions by building a tree-like structure of decisions and their possible consequences.

+## `SVM`
+`Support Vector Machines (SVMs)` are a powerful class of machine learning algorithms used for classification and regression analysis.

 # Getting Started <br>